1.3125 deep at hat; 1.5625″ deep at feet.

 The figure is a pale tan color, maybe a Pahana tourist.
 Only the faintest blushing indicates an outdoor firing.

 The back of the figure is flat and the front articulated.
 At one end the brim of the hat and at the other the long feet provide the greatest depth of form.
 The arms are simple hoops, like the handles of a canteen.
 Hands are indicated by two sets of five lines held against the head.
 This fellow might be holding a pose in a body-building contest, or perhaps he is sunning on the beach at Lake Hopi.
-Because there is no defined neck, the face seems oddly round and isolated.
+Because there is no defined neck, the face seems particularly round and isolated.
 Perched on his head is a red cap marked USA: he is on our team.
 Cool sunglasses perch on a wedge nose with tiny black dots for nostrils.
 Black lips frame a round mouth.

 Slabs of pectorals with nipples adorn his chest, ridges of six-pack abdominal muscles below.
 A maroon boxer swim suit covers him modestly, its edges outlines with thin white lines.
 Adding a bit of anti-macho detail are his painted toenails.
 Small lover-boy red heart tattoos adorn the outside of each ankle.